annicamclean/markdown-notes/CSC 490 - SENIOR CAPSTONE/Jan. 30, 2025 - Notes (Learning React).md

 With the useState you get the current state, and the function to update the current state.
 The convention is to write [something, setSomething].

 ### Using Hooks
 Anything starting with ``use`` are called *Hooks*.
+You can write your own hooks by combining existing ones.
+You can only call hooks at the top of your components (or other Hooks).
+If you want to use useState in a condi
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1NDQ4MTg0MCwtMzU2MDA2NDU1LDQ3MT
+eyJoaXN0b3J5IjpbMTEzNjc1NjUxMSwtMzU2MDA2NDU1LDQ3MT
 U5NTg4NSwtOTUwNTI0OTM4LDExNzAwMTM4ODUsODc5NDAwMTEw
 LDExNDg5MTA0MDUsMjUyMDcxMTA3LC02OTk2MzA5NjcsOTM0MT
 Y1MzQyLDIxMzQ3NTEyOTcsMTcyMjg3Mjk0LC0xNjMwNDY3MTg2